benfluleck/HelloBooks/README.md

 - Token is perpetually verified to check the state of the user if logged in or not.
 - Admin User will br pre-seeded into the application with administrative priviledges

+### Unauthenticated Users
+- Unauthenticated users can look at the recent books in the library
+- Unauthenticated users can look at the users levels in the library

-### Users
+### Authenticated Users

-- Users can register
+- Authenticated Users can register
-- Users can log in
+- Authenticated Users can log in
-- Users can view all books in the library
+- Authenticated Users can view all books in the library
-- Users can borrow books
+- Authenticated Users can borrow books
-- Users can return books
+- Authenticated Users can return books
-- User can view borrowing history
+- Authenticated Users can view borrowing history
+- Authenticated Users can search through a list of books

 ### Admin Users
 - Admins can edit books
 - Admins can add new books

-## Usage
-- Run database migration with `npm start:migrate`
-- Start app development with `npm run start` or `npm start`
-- To start the client `npm run start:webdev`
-- Install **Postman** and use to test all endpoints
+- Admins can delete books
+- Admins can change user levels for authenticated users
+- Admins can add  a new category
+- Admins can edit a category
+- Admins can delete a category
+- Admin can see a list of users

 ## API Documentation
 You can view the API Documentation [here](https://staging-hellobooks.herokuapp.com/api-docs)

-### Technology Stack
-**UI & Templates**
-1. HTML & CSS
-2. Materialize CSS Framework
-3. Javascript
-4. JQuery

-**Server Side**
-1. NodeJs
-2. Express
-3. Sequelize

-**Client Side**
-1. React(Redux)

 ### Questions
 For more details contact benny.ogidan@andela.com